-We've tested 256 headphones and below are our recommendations for the best noise cancelling headphones under $100 to purchase in 2019.
+We've tested 303 headphones and below are our recommendations for the best noise-canceling headphones under $100 to purchase in 2019.
 If you have a bit more of a flexible budget, see our complete recommendations for the best noise-canceling headphones and the best noise canceling headphones under $200.

 They do not have the most balanced sound since they are a bit bass heavy and boomy.
-Their noise cancellation feature is also mediocre at best so if isolation is your only concern, then they might not be the best choice.
+Their noise-cancelation feature is also mediocre at best, so if isolation is your only concern, then they might not be the best choice.
 In this case, consider the Panasonic RP-HC800 for better isolation.

 They have a sturdy build quality and should be durable enough to last you a while, but unfortunately, they are not as comfortable as the more premium noise canceling over-ears we've tested.
 Their wired design is also iOS specific so they won't be the ideal choice for Android users.
 If you want the best noise isolation and don't mind having to change batteries somewhat often, then the RP-HC800 are a good choice.

 If you want to save an extra $30 and prefer a more bass-centric sound, then the Cowin E7 are a better choice than the E7 Pro.
-They're a good budget choice with a decent battery life, wireless range and NFC, to make pairing with phones a bit easier.
+They're a good budget choice with decent battery life, wireless range, and NFC, to make pairing with phones a bit easier.

-Our recommendations above are what we think are currently the best noise cancelling headphones under $100 to buy for most people.
-We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors and availability (no headphones that are difficult to find or almost out of stock everywhere).
+Our recommendations above are what we think are currently the best noise-canceling headphones under $100 to buy for most people.
+We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).

 If you would like to choose for yourself, here is the list of all our reviews for headphones under $100.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
-Personal taste, preference and listening habits will matter
+Personal taste, preference, and listening habits will matter most.